Gunnar Nordahl: Italy

 Nordahl transferred to AC Milan on 22 January 1949.
 This made him the first Swedish player to play in a foreign league.
 Later, he would team up with his national team strike partners, Gunnar Gren and Nils Liedholm to form the renowned Gre-No-Li trio.
-Playing eight seasons with Milan, he is Serie A's multi-top-scorer a record five times (1949–50, 1950–51, 1952–53, 1953–54 and 1954–55).
+Playing eight seasons with Milan, he was Serie A's top scorer a record five times (1949–50, 1950–51, 1952–53, 1953–54 and 1954–55).
 Nordahl is also Milan's all-time top-scorer, with 210 league goals.

 Nordahl is the third-highest Serie A goalscorer of all time, with 225 goals in 291 matches, only behind Silvio Piola and Francesco Totti.
 That makes Nordahl the top goalscorer among non-Italian players, and he is also the most efficient goalscorer goals in Serie A ever with 0.77 goals/match.
 He was nicknamed Il Pompiere ("The Fireman"), because of his former job while he played in Sweden.